meettyj/Tobacco-on-Twitter/reddit/results/place_and_ecig_submissions.md

 ## Conclusion
 1. We could not find a lot of submissions except in the months that policy **Proposed** (June 20, 2017), **Approved** (June 5, 2018) and **Enforced** (Jan 1, 2019).
 1. We can find some but not too much comments under submissions.
 Most submissions don't have comments or just have a few comments.
-For example in the proposal month attached below.
+For example in the proposal month, most submissions have no comments:
     <p align="center">
       <img src="https://github.com/meettyj/Alcohol-on-Twitter/raw/master/reddit/screenshots/place_and_ecig_keywords_collection_2017-06.png" />
     </p>